 Research on mobile technologies in learning scenarios has typically focused on enjoyment or motivation at a general level, rather than more specific forms of emotional engagement.
 Quasi-experimental studies into digital augmentation in history learning, have showed heightened levels of concentration and behavioural engagement among these students compared with a group who completed similar activities using paper-based materials (Ardito et al., 2009), or no statistically significant difference in measures of motivation between those students completing a digitally augmented exploration of the city and those who learned similar content in a classroom setting (Huizenga et al., 2009).

 Research designed to look specifically at emotional engagement in digitally augmented activities has focused on retrospective accounts of emotional engagement.
 As part of the project MobileBristol, Jones et al., (2003) examined how mobile technologies to make soundscapes changes the way children emotionally engage with the spaces around them.
 They found that the soundscapes contributed to a “digital possession of the space” (p.
 173), whereby children expressed a stronger sense of ownership and heightened emotional attachment to physical environments that they had previously associated with adults.
 While this research suggests that mobile technologies have the potential to influence how emotional engagement unfolds, it did not look at emotional engagement in real time.
 Instead, the researchers used retrospective accounts from children to access emotional engagement in relation to place.
-The research presented in this paper builds on this research in new ways: while it also examines is on emotional engagement it does so through examining emotion as it unfolds through multimodal interaction during the exploration of place.
+The research presented in this paper builds on this research in new ways: while it also examines emotional engagement it does so by examining emotion as it unfolds through multimodal interaction during the exploration of place.

 Methods for studying emotional engagement